-- (v) The classification of honours degree to be awarded will be based on the average of all the weighted results for completed modules from Credit Levels 5 and 6 that have been assigned a mark of 0-100. - (vi) The College sets the class of Degree that may be awarded as follows:
+- (v) Where a student's weighted average result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be rounded up to the higher classification. - (vi) The classification of honours degree to be awarded will be based on the average of all the weighted results for completed modules from Credit Levels 5 and 6 that have been assigned a mark of 0-100. - (vii) The College sets the class of Degree that may be awarded as follows: